eduardoestrella/cPanel-automated-system-backup/README.md

 # Tips

 - There is new cPanel API 2 but it hasn't got backup Feature, so I use API 1 to do it.
 - The day 1 of each month, last done backup will move to Monthly Directory.
 I do that because FTP protocol don't allow ```copy``` commands from FTP server to same FTP server, I would use local server to ```get``` and ```put``` the file but this would waste too much time transfering a FullBackup.
+It mean last backup daily file for each month will move to Monthly directory.
 - The day 1 of January of each year, last done backup will move to Yearly Directory.
-The reason is the same of the monthly backup.
+The reason is the same of the monthly backup. it mean last backup monthly file for each year will move to Year directory.